-Chromatin is a word used to describe the genetic material and the proteins that surround the genetic material inside a cell.
+Chromatin is the genetic material and the proteins that surround the genetic material inside a cell.
 Most of the chromatin is found in an area of the cell called the nucleus.

 Pathologists can see chromatin when the tissue is stained with hematoxylin and eosin (H&E) and viewed under the microscope.
 This stain makes the chromatin look purple or blue.

 Pathologists often use the microscopic look of the chromatin to help them understand a cell’s behavior.
 For example, ‘clumpy’, ‘coarse’, or ‘vesicular’ are words that are often used to describe chromatin in abnormal or even cancerous cells.